open-telemetry/oteps/text/0148-sampling-probability.md

 of adjusted counts in the sample equals the true count of spans in the population.

-Attributes used to express the adjusted count in an unbiased probability sampling scheme SHOULD use a Span attribute name with prefix `sampling.` and with suffix `.adjusted_count` (e.g., `sampling.sampler_name.adjusted_count`).
+The adjusted count in an unbiased probability sampling scheme SHOULD be expressed using a Span attribute named `sampling.adjusted_count` when it represents the whole population of events.
 Adjusted count attributes MAY be integer or floating-point values.

 #### Inclusion probability tracestate value